JimRottinger/gopro_remote/README.md

 <p>Requires node.js to be installed on your machine</p>

-<p>To connect to the camera, you must have a network adapter linked up to the wifi IP address given off my the camera.
-Then create a camera variable using your main js.</p>
+<p>To connect to the camera, you must have a network adapter linked up to the wifi IP address given off by the camera.
+Then create a camera object in your main file using the following line:</p>

 <pre><code>var cam = new Camera('10.5.5.9', 'password_here')</code></pre>